vishwakakadia/Insulin-Infusion-Pump-System/README.md

 The Bergman minimal model can be represented mathematically using a set of differential equations.
-Here is a simplified mathematical represen- tation of the Bergman model for insulin and glucose dynamics
+Here is a simplified mathematical representation of the Bergman model for insulin and glucose dynamics

 ![glucose equation](https://github.com/vishwakakadia/Insulin-Infusion-Pump-System/blob/main/glucose.png)